 Professor Virginia Bartow taught chemistry at the University of Illinois at Urbana-Champaign for 37 years and played an important role at the national level in the American Chemical Society and the women’s honor society Iota Sigma Pi.
-Her interests extended from science to the arts, and she served as an inspiring mentor to many young chemists.
+Bartow was the first woman faculty member in chemistry at Illinois, and she served as an inspiring mentor to many young chemists.

-Professor Bartow enjoyed musical concerts and collecting stamps.
-She made several gifts to the university’s museums: a gift of two rare flint glass tumblers in 1978 and a gift of a number of couturier gowns to the University’s historic costume collection.
+Her other interests extended beyond science to the arts.
+She enjoyed musical concerts and collecting stamps and made several gifts to the university’s museums: a gift of two rare flint glass tumblers in 1978 and a gift of a number of couturier gowns to the University’s historic costume collection.
 She died on July 7, 1980 in Douglas, Michigan, where she had a summer home, and is buried in Fishkill, New York.

 Articles and Bulletins published by Virgina Bartow